sayarkarmakar/sayarkarmakar.github.io/index.md

 <h2> Recent Updates</h2>

-September 2025: Our [Paper](https://arxiv.org/pdf/2505.08125) was accepted at NeurIPS 2025 as a Spotlight poster.
+September 2025: Our [Paper](https://arxiv.org/pdf/2505.08125) was accepted at NeurIPS 2025 as a **Spotlight** (Top 3%) poster.

+September 2025: Our [Paper](https://sohamb01.github.io/drafts/test-of-synchronization.pdf) received a revision request from Biometrika.

 September 2025: Our [Paper](https://arxiv.org/abs/2406.00831) recieved a revision request from Journal of Statistical Physics.
 Revision submitted.